vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening I went to downtown Berkeley.
 I first visited Trader Joe's for groceries; I checked out at 5:20 PM.
 I then went to Udupi Palace and got a spring dosa.

+## Wednesday May 19

+In the late afternoon, I went to downtown Berkeley.
+I first went to Citibank for some financial transactions.
+I finished at 4:02 PM.
+I then went to Trader Joe's to get groceries, finishing checkout at 4:14 PM.
+I then went to Udupi Palace and got a spinach masala dosa.